DockerDemos/vm-docker-bench/README.md

 ![Graph of Primary System with Hypervisor, Serial Container Boot Test](/raw-results/primary-serial-container-boot.png?raw=true "Graph of Primary System with Hypervisor, Serial Container Boot Test")

 Somewhat surprisingly, the addition of a hypervisor layer did little to change the overall CPU utilization during the initial download and Docker startup.
-More surprising, however, is while I/O remains the bottleneck, adding the hypervisor ended up _lowering_ the I/O Wait a little, and resulted in a smaller amount of variation overall.
+More surprising, however, is while I/O remains the bottleneck, adding the hypervisor ended up _lowering_ the I/O Wait a little and resulted in a smaller amount of variation overall.

 ![Graph of Control System, Serial Container Boot Test](/raw-results/control-serial-container-boot.png?raw=true "Graph of Control System, Serial Container Boot Test")

 The control system mimics the performance of primary system, but with less I/O congestion due to the 50 disk EMC Array backing the control hypervisor's virtual disks.
-Any difference in User and System performance is largely neglegible.
+Any difference in user and system performance is largely neglegible.

 __Compute node steady-state Container Packing__

-This test measures the same metrics as the above: CPU and I/O usage on the host, through a full startup and a 15 minute normalization period.
+This test measures the same metrics as the above, CPU and I/O usage on the host, through a full startup and 15 minute normalization period.
 Again, lower numbers are better.

 In all three cases, the 15 minute normalization ended up holding no significant data, so the graphs below are cropped views of the boot process itself.
-This in effect make results in data similar to 100 container Serial Container Boot test, and as a result, the performance is almost the same.
+This in effect make results in data similar to 100 container Serial Container Boot test, and as a result the images are almost the same.

 ![Graph of Primary System w/no Hypervisor, Steady-State Packing Test: Boot Detail](/raw-results/primary_no_hypervisor-ssp-15-boot_detail.png?raw=true "Graph of Primary System w/no Hypervisor, Steady State Packing (15) Test: Boot Detail")